prem-muthedath/timer/README.md

 HOW TO RUN THE TESTS FROM A TERMINAL:

 1. cd to timer directory -- the top directory of the app containing this README file.
+2. Create an empty directory called bin, directly under the top timer directory.
-2. Type the following command to compile:
+3. Type the following command to compile:

 		javac -d bin -sourcepath src/main:src/tests  src/tests/timer/AllTests.java

-3. Press enter.
+4. Press enter.
-4. Type the following command to run the tests:
+5. Type the following command to run the tests:

  		java -classpath bin timer.AllTests

-5. Press enter.
+6. Press enter.
-6. Output: method timings (nano secs) in text format, sorted by collection sizes or method names.
+7. Output: method timings (nano secs) in text format, sorted by collection sizes or method names.